 A Workers Compensation policy that works for one trucking company may not be right for another.
-Our experienced workers’ compensation underwriters are specialists in tailoring insurance programs and payment options to fit your needs.
-Here is a summary of the workers’ compensation programs available at Great West Casualty Company:
+The experienced Workers Compensation Underwriters at Great West Casualty Company are specialists in tailoring insurance programs and payment options to fit the unique needs of motor carriers.

-In a large deductible plan, premium is calculated on a guaranteed cost basis and then a factor (deductible credit) is applied for the insured taking the first layer of losses.
-The premium is less than in a guaranteed cost plan because the insured will be paying the first layer of losses.
+In a large deductible plan, premium is calculated on a guaranteed cost basis and then a factor (deductible credit) is applied for the insured taking the first “layer of losses.”
+The premium is less than a guaranteed cost plan because the insured will be paying the first layer of losses.

 A retrospective rating plan is a Workers Compensation insurance policy that makes a subsequent adjustment to premium, after policy expiration, based on losses generated during the policy period.
 It is a great alternative for insureds in states that do not allow large deductible plans.